 - Squeeze in the lemon just before serving.

-I hope you enjoy with good company.
+I hope you enjoy this lemony beef and chickpeas stew in good company.

 From London with love,